LTUC/amman-dotnet-401d2/Curriculum/Class42/Resources/OWASP.md

 # OWASP

 OWASP stands for Open Web Application Security Project.
-Non-profit org whoe purpose is to promote secure web app development and esign.
+Non-profit org whole purpose is to promote secure web app development and e-sign.

-The OWASP top Ten project is updated every few ysers and they publish the top 10 list of most critical web security risks.
+The OWASP top Ten project is updated every few years and they publish the top 10 list of most critical web security risks.